gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 disabled = false

 # contexts for git, Azure/AWS/GCP are dected automatically
-# starship even detects the progrmamming language in your project directory
+# starship even detects the programming language in your project directory
 # you only need to add a section if you want to customize the defaults

 ```